deepansh257/cycloguard/sbom/README.md

 # CycloGuard SBOM Scanner

-CycloGuard SBOM now works as a repo-driven scanner.
+CycloGuard SBOM is a repo-driven, local-first SBOM + Trivy scanner.

 ## What this builds
 A local-first security scanner that accepts any GitHub repository URL (or local path), auto-detects tech stack, generates SBOM, runs Trivy, and saves artifacts.